pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"broad-except"+OR+"W0703")

 ### [W0705](#W0705) (duplicate-except)<a name="W0705"></a>
-Catching previously caught exception type %s
+Catching previously caught exception type %s.

 Used when an except catches a type that was already caught by a previous handler.

 **:x: Incorrect code**